-The mission of the European Solvents Industry Group (ESIG) is to promote oxygenated and hydrocarbon solvents in Europe and to ensure that the regulatory framework relevant to the manufacture, storage, distribution and use of these solvents is based on sound science and best practice.
+The mission of the European Solvents Industry Group (ESIG) is to promote the safe and sustainable use of oxygenated and hydrocarbon solvents in Europe and to ensure that the regulatory framework relevant to the manufacture, storage, distribution and application of these solvents is based on sound science and best practice.

 ESIG only deals with ‘organic’ solvents, specifically oxygenated and hydrocarbon varieties.
 These two types are the most commonly used in Europe.
 Halogenated solvents consist of chlorinated hydrocarbon solvents, which fall outside of ESIG’s mission.